-Getting around downtown San Jose is convenient with or without a car.
+Getting around downtown San Jose is easy.
 The light-rail system connects downtown to the rest of San Jose and Santa Clara County.
 At Santa Clara and First and Second streets, a score of bus lines make transfers to light-rail easy.
 The free Downtown Area Shuttle (DASH) links bus and light rail service with Diridon Station.
 Diridon, a major transportation hub, allows residents to hop on Caltrain, Amtrak and ACE trains.
-With Caltrain’s Baby Bullets, San Francisco is less than an hour away.
-In addition, Mineta San Jose International Airport is only 10 minutes away from downtown, offering more than 50 commercial flights daily.
+Mineta San Jose International Airport is only 10 minutes away from downtown, offering scores of commercial flights daily.

 Via car, all of the Bay Area’s major roads lead to downtown San Jose.
 Geographically, downtown is partially defined by the major highways that surround it.
 At downtown, I-280 connects with Interstate 680, which heads in a northeasterly direction.
 Interstate 880 shoots up the East Bay, and U.S. Highway 101 skirts the bay on the peninsula side and serves as the major route for all points south of San Jose.
 The Guadalupe Parkway, aka State Highway 87, serves as a connector between the major highways, downtown, and the airport.

 ACE Train (Altamont Commuters Express from the East Bay and Central Valley)

 Sixteen taxi stands are located around downtown.

 All Star Cab / Alpha Cab / California Cab (408) 295-9500